FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 We try *head pitch mask indexing* + *score following evaluation* firstly.
 If this failed (usually by no any song left after indexing[^4], or all score following evaluation's result values are too low), we try *pitch frequency indexing* every 16 notes by user playing, once left songs count is less than 100, then run score following evaluation.
-We observed that about 60% tests can be accomplished by first method (head + following), and among the rest of cases, about 80% tests can be accomplished in first 2 attempts (32 notes).
+We observed that about 60% of tests can be accomplished by the first method (head + following), and among the rest of the cases, about 80% of tests can be accomplished in the first 2 attempts (32 notes).
-Benefit from high performance score following algorithm, most retrieving tests can be accomplished in 20 seconds (from when first note played).
+Benefit from high-performance score following algorithm, most retrieving tests can be accomplished in 20 seconds (from when first note played).

-There are also some pending issues, such as splitting problem.
+There are also some pending issues, such as the splitting problem.
-When our program continuously listens to multiple songs from user, how to precisely determine where is the songs' boundary?
+When our program continuously listens to multiple songs from a user, how to precisely determine where is the songs' boundary?
 Regarding people playing's improvisity, score following won't give a reasonable answer always.
-When to break score following state and return to a new retrieving, that's an open question.
+When to break the score following state and return to a new retrieving, that's an open question.
 I think we need a sophisticated policy to integrate score following results and notes' interval information.

 ---
 [^1]: Paper: [MIDIZ: content based indexing and retrieving MIDI files](http://www.scielo.br/scielo.php?script=sci_arttext&pid=S0104-65001999000300002)
 [^2]: MIDIZ use 2<sup>k</sup>-1 dimensional vectors, usually set k=3.
-[^3]: The notes count up limit is to avoid some song with too many repeat pitches at head, which may delay query.
+[^3]: The notes count up limit is to avoid some song with too many repeat pitches at the head, which may delay query.
-[^4]: Probably because of user played error notes in head.
+[^4]: Probably because of user played error notes in the head.